Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/README.md

 ## Model Deployment

-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
-On deployement of my AutoML model, I deployed to the Azure Container Instance(ACI)storage which can be accessed by key activated through authentication[Key-based Authentication], I enabled application insight after deployment and retrieved my logs.
+On deployment of my AutoML model, I deployed to the Azure Container Instance(ACI)storage which can be accessed by key activated through authentication[Key-based Authentication], I enabled application insight after deployment and retrieved my logs.
 Then I deleted the coompute instance.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: